Bermuda shorts: Uses

 Bermuda shorts are considered more appropriate in hot subtropical and tropical climates than the typical heavier clothing favored in Europe.
 Many businesses in the West today that have a business casual policy similarly allow this kind of clothing in the hotter seasons, especially in the United States, Canada, Australia, and New Zealand.

+Bermuda shorts are also part of the boys' summer uniforms of many private schools in the United Kingdom, Australia and New Zealand.

-Bermuda shorts are part of the attire for the British Royal Navy and Royal Canadian Navy.
+Bermuda shorts are part of the attire for the Royal Canadian Navy.
+It was formerly part of the uniform of the Royal Ceylon Navy.

-During the opening ceremonies of the Olympics and Paralympics, Bermuda's delegation traditionally wears red Bermuda shorts (red being the primary color in the country's flag).
+During the opening ceremonies of the Olympics and Paralympics, Bermuda's delegation traditionally wears red Bermuda shorts (red being the primary color in the territory's flag).